Frontal horn cyst

 A frontal horn cyst or connatal cyst is a cystic area in the brain.
-They are sometimes found in newborn babies and do not appear to cause any developmental problems.
-It is adjacent to the superolateral margin of the body and frontal horn of the lateral ventricles, and are believed to represent a normal variant with no effect on neurological development.
+It is sometimes found in newborn babies with an incidence rate of 0.4-6%.
+It is adjacent to the superolateral margin of the body and frontal horn of the lateral ventricles, and is believed to represent a normal variant with no effect on neurological development.
 On ultrasound imaging, the outward most part of the ventricles has rounded appearance, giving the cystic appearance.